 A tooth fairy letter is proof that the fairy exists.
-The next few ideas are ways to show a child that the tooth fairy really did fly in the window!
-These are the extra special touches that make the tooth fairy feel that much more magical.
+The next few tooth fairy ideas are ways to show a child that the tooth fairy really did fly through the window!
+These are the extra special touches that make the tooth fairy feel like magic!

 6. DIY tooth fairy notes

 All you need are scissors and white paper to make a tiny envelope complete with a tiny note.
 A touch of sparkle nail polish will make the tooth fairy’s note even more special!

 My childhood friend, Carla sent me another fun version of a tooth fairy note.
 When the tooth fairy visits her house, the note is written on a small peice of paper rolled up like a scroll and tied with dental floss.
 Because the tooth fairy always has dental floss handy, right?!